-Currently, the Storage Management Appliance communicates with the Enterprise Virtual Array (HSV controller) and EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems (HSG controller) in-band, that is, within the Fibre Channel fabric itself.
+Currently, the Storage Management Appliance communicates with the EVA5000/EVA3000 (HSV controller) and EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems (HSG controller) in-band, that is, within the Fibre Channel fabric itself.
 It is not necessary or recommended to include either the switch WWNs or server HBA WWNs in this zone.
 Management communication to these devices from the Storage Management Appliance is done out-of-band or outside the fabric via TCP/IP.

-For example, create a zone called SANAPP#ZONE that would contain the Appliance host bus adapter WWN and the WWNs of all the HSG or HSV controllers managed by this Storage Management Appliance.
+For example, create a zone called SANAPP\#\ZONE that would contain the Appliance host bus adapter WWN and the WWNs of all the HSG or HSV controllers managed by this Storage Management Appliance.
 Because fabric devices can be in multiple zones, this will have no effect on other zones containing the same HSG and HSV controller WWNs.

-- 1. Within the same fabric, Enterprise Virtual Arrays with V2.0x and V3.0x can be managed by the same instance of Command View EVA.
-A separate appliance is needed to manage an Enterprise Virtual Array with V1.0x. - 2.
-Any EVA storage system can only have one active SMA managing it.
+1. Within the same fabric, EVA5000/EVA3000s with V2.0x and V3.0x can be managed by the same instance of Command View EVA.
+A separate appliance is needed to manage an EVA5000/EVA3000 with V1.0x.

+- 2. Any EVA storage system can only have one active SMA managing it.
 Any standby SMA can be powered on, but the Command View EVA or Continuous Access user interface must not control the storage system.
-For further information, refer to the https://hp-storage/works-continuous-Access-EVA Operations-Guide available on the HP web.

-- 3. A Storage Management Appliance is required to manage Enterprise Virtual Arrays.
+For further information, refer to the hp StorageWorks Continuous Access EVA Operations Guide available on the HP web. - 3.
+A Storage Management Appliance is required to manage EVA5000/EVA3000s.
 For EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems, it is recommended that a Storage Management Appliance be used to manage the SAN when a fabric contains more than four Fibre Channel switches.
 It is required when using the HSG element manager. - 4.
-When using Storage Management Appliances, one is required for each fabric in multiple fabric SANs. - 5.
 Multiple appliances per fabric are allowed as long as only one appliance is accessing a controller pair at a time.
-Zoning is required to actively isolate an appliance and its controllers from other appliances and their controllers. - 6.
+Zoning is required to actively isolate an appliance and its controllers from other appliances and their controllers. - 5.
 Element Manager for HSG may manage up to 25 HSG controller pairs per appliance.
-The Element Manager for HSV may manage up to 16 HSV controller pairs per appliance. - 7.
-The HSV and HSG Element Managers can operate in a dual fabric configuration. - 8.
-A license key is required for each Enterprise Virtual Array managed by the Storage Management Appliance.
-Additional licenses are required to take advantage of value added software functionality. - 9.
+The Element Manager for HSV may manage up to 16 HSV controller pairs per appliance. - 6.
+The HSV and HSG Element Managers can operate in a dual fabric configuration. - 7.
+A license key is required for each EVA5000/EVA3000 managed by the Storage Management Appliance.
+Additional licenses are required to take advantage of value added software functionality. - 8.
 For SANs with more than 1024 HBAs, an HSV controller must be zoned so that it can see no more than 1024 HBAs.
 It may be necessary to add a zone to a SAN to satisfy the 1024 HBA limit.